 - Tuning: RocksDB requires careful tuning to avoid degraded performance or even, in some cases, data corruption.
 RocksDB parameters are intertwined in many cases often making configuration a long and tedious task.

 - Cold Starts: RocksDB can have relatively slow cold start times, which can cause delays in application startup or recovery from crashes.
-There are of course tactics for improvement, like properly configuring the WAL, but this requires expertise and time.

 - Compaction: RocksDB's compaction process can be resource-intensive and impact application performance, especially during peak loads.
 Serious compaction side effects could delay the application response time or even cause it to crash.